ashokkrish/CougarStats/README.md

 ## Who is CougarStats for?

 - Students enrolled in an introductory statistics class
-- Instructors wanting to use an open-sourse tool in their labs
+- Instructors wanting to use an open-source tool in their labs

 ## Shiny app authors